OCR-D/gt_structure_all/README.md

 # gt_structure_all

-The repository "gt_structure_all" lists all of the partial Ground Truth-structure repositories.
-Altogether, these repositories represent the OCR-D Ground Truth Structure corpus.
-The corpus consists exclusively of data in page format, reflecting only the structure (segments/regions) of the printed page.
-The corpus was created as part of the DFG project OCR-D.
+The 'gt_structure_all' repository is a comprehensive collection that catalogues all the individual Ground Truth Structure repositories.
+Collectively, these repositories make up the OCR-D Ground Truth Structure corpus.
+This corpus exclusively contains data in page format, capturing the structural elements (segments/regions) of printed pages.
+It was established as part of the DFG project OCR-D.